 • to increase levels of use and awareness of the collections.

-• of the narrative trails: adults with different cultural/linguistic backgrounds (both Italian and immigrant), selected outside formal learning contexts.
+Adults with different cultural and linguistic backgrounds (both Italian and immigrants), selected outside formal learning contexts.

 Duration of the project

-3. Participatory planning workshops (March-September 2011): this phase, coordinated by Fondazione ISMU’s tutors, was devoted to the joint planning of narrative trails in the permanent exhibition spaces, taking the cue from the idea that museum objects, however distant and valuable they may seem at first glance, have stories to tell which are not only fascinating, but also relevant to our life experience, and therefore a vital dialogue may be established between them and the “biography” of personal, everyday objects (the “subjective heritage” of both project participants, and museum educators and mediators).
-Research-action was the methodology employed by the working group in this phase, with a view to devising (and implementing) specific solutions to specific issues as they arose, while at the same time enhancing the planning expertise of museum educators and mediators in a cooperative perspective.
+2. Development of new narrative trails (February-March 2012): this phase, coordinated by external experts (Maria Grazia Panigada, expert in storytelling applied to heritage mediation; Simona Bodo and Silvia Mascheroni, experts in heritage education in an intercultural perspective), was devoted to the joint planning of narrative trails in the permanent exhibition spaces, taking the cue from the idea that museum objects, however distant and valuable they may seem at first glance, have stories to tell which are not only fascinating, but also relevant to our life experience, and therefore a vital dialogue may be established between them and the “biography” of personal, everyday objects (the “subjective heritage” of both project participants, and museum educators and mediators).
+The development of the new trails started from a meticulous work of observation and description of the selected museum objects; this allowed educators and mediators to ground their personal narratives, images and emotions to the inevitable starting point: the Museum collections.

-5. Testing of the narrative trails developed in the framework of the planning workshops (October-November 2011): these were addressed to small groups of adults (max.
-10, involved in three consecutive meetings) and structured as follows:
+3. Testing of the revised and new narrative trails (April-October 2012): these were addressed to small groups of adults (max.
+10, involved in two consecutive meetings) and structured as follows:

 • first meeting: museum educators and mediators guide participants in a number of narrative trails centred around a “conversation” between their own personal objects (chosen to reflect key episodes/memories of their lives) and some artefacts of the Museum revealing unexpected links with them.
 The purpose of this first meeting is to shed new light on the richness of potential “narratives” hidden in the Museum collections, and to provide participants with suggestions on how to select their own object, as well as to find out about possible connections with the collections